winningproduct/learn-portal/content/1-explore/07-megatrend-analysis.md

   - Changing values of users
   - Economic reasons
   - New business models
-  - etc.

 - Build a list of megatrends that has potential to make a significant disruption.
 Following methods may be useful in identifying megatrends.
-  - brainstorming driving factors identified above
+  - Brainstorming driving factors identified above
-  - talking to domain experts
+  - Talking to domain experts
-  - market interviews
+  - Market interviews
-  - analyze competitor positioning
+  - Analyzing competitor positioning
-  - desk research, etc.
+  - Desk research, etc.
 - Identify the megatrends that are most relevant for your product.
-Significance to your business may depend on factors such as your market geography and target customer segments.
+The specific significance to your business may depend on factors such as your market geography and target customer segments.
 - Address the megatrend with product strategy and roadmap to enhance your long-term competitiveness in the market.
-Update your collateral such as sale material and website accordingly.
+Update your collateral such as marketing material and website accordingly.

 ## References